comet-lab/fem-heat-simulator/README.md

 The simulator will discretize the mesh into elements, create the global M, K, and F matrices, and perform the time integration.
 Note that the simulator uses a left handed coordinate system.
 The origin is located at the center of the top surface of the cuboid.
-Assuming a planar (2D) view of the tissue with the origin at the top of the page, the z-axis points down the page, the x-axis points to the right, and the y-axis points into the page.
+Assuming a planar (2D) view of the tissue with the origin at the top of the page, the z-axis points down the page, the x-axis points out of the page, and the y-axis points to the right.

 To construct a basic simulation object, you need the following information